Can My Ex Claim My Money or Assets After Divorce?

-Not only can an ex wife or husband claim a portion of money that existed within the marriage (eg if there were joint savings) – but, more importantly, they can also make a claim on future earnings or financial windfalls.
+Not only can an ex-wife or husband claim a portion of the money that existed within the marriage (eg if there were joint savings) – but, more importantly, they can also make a claim on future earnings or financial windfalls.

-For example, in the case of Wyatt v Vince, future business success by one party meant that their former spouse could claim money many years after divorce – see below.
+For example, in the case of Wyatt v Vince, future business success by one party meant that their former spouse could claim money many years after the divorce.

 How long after divorce can my ex-wife make a financial claim against me?

-- Dale Vince and Kathleen Wyatt were married 1981.
+- Dale Vince and Kathleen Wyatt were married in 1981

-- Dale and Katheleen separated in 1984 and were finally divorced in 1992.
+- Dale and Kathleen separated in 1984 and were finally divorced in 1992

-Can my ex-wife claim half my new house and other assets I’ve acquired after divorce?
+Can my ex-wife claim half of my new house and other assets I’ve acquired after the divorce?

-The ‘matrimonial pot’ – which essentially comprises the collection of assets which need to be divided between a couple getting divorced – will normally be split 50:50.
+The ‘matrimonial pot’ which essentially comprises the collection of assets that need to be divided between a couple getting divorced will normally be split 50:50.

 However, as well as this initial principle of equality there is a separate one of fairness which can skew the equal division of assets (eg if any minor children are going to predominantly live with one parent, the other parent/spouse will often get a smaller percentage of overall assets).

-In general, working out who gets what after a divorce will be resolved at the time of divorce with a financial settlement.
-However, in the absence of a clean break consent order this matter may need to be dealt with long after the divorce.
+In the absence of a clean break consent order, this matter may need to be dealt with long after the divorce.